 According to Ullo’s Kickstarter page, a wine drinker can place the gadget on top of their wine glass.
 A filter made from food grade polymer then removes sulphites in wine as it is poured – returning the wine to its ‘natural state’, according to the company.

-Sulphites are widely present in wines and many winemakers argue that – even in small amounts – they are essential in helping to prevent oxidisation and preserving freshness in wine.
+Sulphites in wine has become a contentious issue.
+Many winemakers argue that – even in small amounts – they are essential in helping to prevent oxidisation and preserving freshness in wine.

 But sulphites are a recognised allergen and their presence must be printed on bottle labels by law in the European Union, which sets maximum limits of 150mg per litre for red wines and 200mg per litre for white and rose wines.
 In the US, wines can contain up to 350mg per litre and ‘sulfites’ must also be printed on labels if present.